tstrall/adage/cost-management/README.md

 Budgets can be scoped to individual services, accounts, or tag values.

+---

-### 3. Enable the `CostAllocationTags` Setting
+### 3. Activate Cost Allocation Tags

 - Go to **Billing > Cost Allocation Tags**

-- Activate any relevant tags (e.g., `Project`, `Environment`, `Owner`)
+When you first visit this page in a new AWS account, both **User-defined tags** and **AWS-generated tags** may appear empty.
+That’s expected — AWS only shows tag keys that have already been used on a deployed resource.

+**To trigger tags to appear:**

+1. Deploy a resource (e.g., VPC, S3) with tags like `Project`, `Environment`, or `Owner`
+2. Wait 24–48 hours for AWS to detect them
+3. Return to **Cost Allocation Tags**
+4. Select the tag keys that now appear and click **"Activate"**

-- Only activated tags will appear in billing reports
+Only activated tags will be available in:

+- Cost Explorer
+- Budgets
+- Usage reports and CSV exports

+➡️ See the [Tagging Policy Guide](../tagging-policy/README.md) for recommended tags and naming conventions.

+---

 ### 4. Apply Standard Tags

-Make sure your infrastructure (via Terraform) and any manual resources use consistent tags.
+Make sure your infrastructure (via Terraform) and any manually created resources use consistent, approved tags.

 Recommended tags: